Manage Files

 The following image formats are supported:

-It may also be possible to Open In Imaris to open in Imaris for image analysis- if Imaris (available separately) is installed.
+It is possible to Open In Imaris to open in Imaris for image analysis- if Imaris is installed on the acquisition workstation.

 Select an Image